What You Get for the Money – $2,000 – $2,900

 Both water ionizers feature seven flat/solid electrodes and operating at a maximum of 150 watts of power.
 You’ll pay more for the convenience of the under-counter design with the VS70 but it’s the most affordable 7-plate under counter water ionizer out there.

 Full control of the VS70 model, including customizing the presets based on your source water, is available through the control panel on the faucet.
-The faucet control panel will display the level of water being produced based on your selection and voice alerts also let you know what type of water you’re producing.
+The faucet control panel will display the level of the water being produced based on your selection and voice alerts also let you know what type of water you’re producing.

 Before each use, the VS70 will perform a “flush” of the unit which can last from five to 30 seconds, depending on how long it has been since the unit was last used.
-The automated cleaning cycle runs based on internal timer and sensor.
+The automated cleaning cycle runs based on an internal timer and sensor.
 When it’s time to run the cleaning cycle, the unit will turn itself back on after your last use, run the cleaning cycle and then turn itself back off.

 After using the Miracle MAX at the highest settings, the unit will run a flush before your next use.
 This is to flush any remaining residue left behind from adding minerals to boost performance.
 As for other automated cleaning cycles, this unit uses the same type of “reverse polarity” cleaning that you find in the Jupiter/IonWays products.
 Each time you use the unit, the polarity of the electrodes is switched to prevent excess scale buildup on the plates.